-The main advantages of the B-RUP lie in its intuitive construction, in the possibility of using experts' judgements-also combining them with empirical evidence-in the ability of the model to learn and improve its performances over time, like in many machine learning approaches, but without "black boxes" [Knight, 2017], and in the successful treatment of right-censored observations, very common in annuity modeling.
+The main advantages of the B-RUP lie in its intuitive construction, in the possibility of combining experts' judgements with empirical evidence, in the ability of the model to learn and improve its performances over time, like in many machine learning approaches, but without "black boxes" (Knight, 2017), and in the successful treatment of right-censored observations, very common in annuity modeling.

-In the absence of a credible a priori, which would give a strong competitive edge to its use, the B-RUP is nevertheless able to replicate the performances of other commonly used approaches (e.g. copulas as in Frees et al. [1996] or Luciano et al. [2008]), thus showing an interesting flexibility.
+In the absence of a credible a priori, which would give a strong competitive edge to its use, the B-RUP is nevertheless able to replicate the performances of other commonly used approaches (e.g. copulas as in Frees et al. (1996) or Luciano et al. (2008)), thus showing an interesting flexibility.
 Differently from other models, however, the B-RUP can be used on a continuous basis, as it automatically updates its parameters whenever new data become available, without the necessity of re-estimating the model entirely.
 This can be extremely useful in an online learning environment.
-Finally, being nonparametric, the B-RUP is less subject to model risk than copulas or similar approaches [Hull, 2015], especially if a clever use of priors can also account for data problems and historical bias.
+Finally, being nonparametric, the B-RUP is less subject to model risk than copulas or similar approaches (Hull, 2015), especially if a clever use of priors can also account for data problems.

-In terms of performances, the model provides results in a very reasonable time, spanning from a few minutes to a couple of hours, depending on the size of the dataset and the amount of predictions required.
-In particular, for the Canadian data set considered and 10^4 iterations of the Gibbs sampler, the algorithm took approximately 1 minute of computing time in a C++ environment and an Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz processor.
+Using artificial data and a well-known Canadian data set of annuities (Frees et al., 1996), we have discussed the performances of the B-RUP, which appear definitely satisfactory.
+In analyzing those performances, we have also discussed how a sufficient number of data can correct a wrong a priori, but also how strong priors may try to correct for historical bias and deal with tail events.
+In terms of performances, the model provides results in a very reasonable time, spanning from a few minutes to a couple of hours, depending on the size of the data set and the amount of predictions required.
+In particular, for the Canadian data set considered and $10^4$ iterations of the Gibbs sampler, the algorithm took approximately 1 minute of computing time in a C++ environment and an Intel(R) Core(TM) i7-7700HQ CPU @ 2.80 GHz processor.